 The approved FHA loan lender is not risking losing its ability to issue loans if it has lower credit score loans that are performing similarly to other loans in the same bracket.
 Also, the comparison is now down across the nation and not just in that lender’s region.

-This new FHA credit policy only was introduced in 2017, so it may take some time for FHA lenders to enact it.
+This new FHA credit policy only was introduced this year, so it may take some time for FHA lenders to enact it.
 But many people who are still renting and have a low credit score will soon have more options available to them for getting a home loan.

 We anticipate that this updated credit score policy for FHA home loans will help thousands of renters who were previously locked out of buying their own home.

-If you are shopping for an FHA home loan and have low credit, we recommend that you get several loan quotes.
+If you are shopping for FHA home financing and have low credit, we recommend that you get several loan quotes.
 The more lenders you contact, the more likely that you will find a lender who will give you a good deal.